Francis Davy Longe: Career

+Longe became private secretary to Lord Goschen, who gave him the role of a general inspector of the Local Government Board, which Longe undertook for almost 30 years.

-Francis D. Longe served on a British commission on child labour from 1862- to 1867.
+He served on a British commission on child labour from 1862 to 1867.
 In economics, he is best known for his anti-classical 1866 tract, making him one of the first persons to demolish the Ricardian Wages-Fund doctrine.
-In this, Longe was followed up independently by W.T.
-Thornton.
-Longe also wrote a number of other books including:
+In this, Longe was followed up independently by W. T. Thornton.

+He retired to Lowestoft, was an active member of the Norfolk and Norwich Naturalists' Society, and served as president of the Ipswich Scientific Society.
+He was a Fellow of the Geological Society.

+He died on 20 February 1910.

+Works

+Longe wrote a number of books including: